hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 *<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).*

 ##### Terminology Selection
 Compliance with the FHIR standard is mandatory.
-This can mean that some terminology rules are pre-determined e.g. at least supplying the standardised LOINC coding for FHIR vitals observations or complying with extensible and required bindings defined for elements in the core FHIR specification.
+This can mean that some terminology rules are pre-determined e.g. at least supplying the standardised LOINC coding for FHIR vitals observations or complying with extensible and required bindings defined for elements in the core FHIR standard.

 When selecting terminology for use in an Australia heathcare context some rules of thumb apply:
 * SNOMED CT-AU is to be treated as the default the preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered